DDiekmann/Applied-Verification-Lab-Neural-Networks/README.md

 # Tutorials for Neural Network Verification Tools

-*This is a work in progress repository.
-Currently worked on by a course at the Carl von Ossietzky University Oldenburg.*

 ## Why do we need to verify neural networks?

 Nowadays, neural networks are used in safety-critical areas, among others.
 As a result, there is a need to formally prove some of the network's behaviours (especially under malicious inputs).